Postgraduate Course: Childhood and Children's Rights (PGSP11303)

 ||Two formally assessed pieces of work are required:

-The presentation will be 20% of the overall mark for the course.
+The presentation will be 10% of the mark.
 Good practice will be followed in terms of marking of these presentations, including peer and academic staff feedback, marking and the potential for mark adjustments for group members who do not substantially contribute.

 Provision will need to be made for students who unavoidably miss the working groups or presentations, due to special circumstances.
 A short written assignment will be an alternative.